Multi-Step Inference for Reasoning Over Paragraphs: Data bias in ROPES

-Our analysis is based on looking at the syntactic category of the answer phrase.
-We use the syntactic parser \cite{Kitaev-2018-SelfAttentive} to obtain constituent trees for the passages in ROPES.
-The passages could have more than one answer span, and we assume that the last one is the answer.
-Given the syntactic structure and the answer span of the question, we take the constituent label of the first subtree that covers the answer span in bottom-up manner as the question type.
+\paragraph{Answer types} Our analysis is based on looking at the syntactic category of the answer phrase.
+We use the syntactic parser of \newcite{Kitaev-2018-SelfAttentive} to obtain constituent trees for the passages in ROPES.
+We take the constituent label of the lowest subtree that covers the answer span\footnote{ The passages could have more than one span that matches the answer; we use the last occurrence of the answer span for our analysis.} as the answer type.

-The four most frequent question types in ROPES are noun phrase (NP), verb phrase (VP), adjective phrase (ADJP) and adverb phrase (ADVP).
-Table~\ref{example} shows the examples for each type.
-Most of the answers to NP questions come from the situation, while the answers to the questions in other types come from the question.
-Most of these questions require the model to select between two obvious answer candidates.
+The four most frequent answer types in ROPES are noun phrase (NP), verb phrase (VP), adjective phrase (ADJP) and adverb phrase (ADVP).
+Table~\ref{example} shows examples for each type.
+Most NP answers come from the situation, while the other answer types typically come from the question.